Tag

 Pricing: Free for 100 images and 1 model; then from $9/month for 250 images and 1 model

 Leap AI is a great option if you want to train your own AI art models.
 While a lot of its features are aimed at developers, it’s easy enough to use that anyone can train their own AI.
-Plus, Leap AI integrates with Zapier, so you can do things like generate images based on new Discord messages or Google Sheets rows.
+Plus, Leap AI integrates with Zapier, so you can do things like generate images based on new Discord messages or Sheets rows.

 Craiyon